shengshanbai/Anomagic/README.md

 These prompts will guide the anomaly synthesis during generation.

 ### 3. Training with Anomagic_train.py
-Train the IP-Adapter model using the prepared JSON data:
+Train the Anomagic model using the prepared JSON data:
 ```bash
 python Anomagic_train.py \
     --data_json_file /path/to/your/dataset.json \